MobSF/Mobile-Security-Framework-MobSF/README.md

 ## Credits
 * Dominik Schlecht - For the awesome work on adding Windows Phone App Static Analysis to MobSF
+* Matan Dobrushin - For adding Android ARM Emulator support to MobSF
 * Bharadwaj Machiraju (@tunnelshade_) - For writing pyWebProxy from scratch
 * MindMac - For writing Android Blue Pill
 * Thomas Abraham - For JS Hacks on UI.